Experts, Professionals, and College

 There.
 I’ve just given you a complete apprenticeship in writing.
 You have everything you need to know to become a professional writer, and it took you a couple of minutes of your time and didn’t cost you a penny.
 The rest of being a professional writer is writing — sitting down and putting words on a page, one after another after another.

-If you want to pay $40,000 or $60,000 or whatever for a college education, you can do that, and perhaps you’ll even have one or two professors in your program who are actually working as writers.
+If you want to pay $40,000 or $60,000 or $200,000 or whatever for a college education, you can do that, and perhaps you’ll even have one or two professors in your program who are actually working as writers.
 They aren’t doing it full time, of course, because if they were, they wouldn’t be supplementing their income by teaching, so you won’t be able to model a full-time writer by watching them.
 You’ll have to spend a lot of time doing things that have no relationship to what you want to do with your life.
 And you need to remember that most people who go to college to become writers don’t.
 They find their focus shifted to education, or business, and they give up on their dream.
 College educations are designed by conformists to create conformists.
 Even those colleges which point to their radical stance and avante garde teaching are creating students who conform to their mold — their sort of radicals, their sort of avante garde.
 Students in college have to earn the approval of their teachers in order to get their grades and graduate.
 And you don’t learn anything new if your main goal in life is seeking the approval of experts.

 If you’re looking at writing as a career, you’re looking at a future of tremendous freedom.
-You can do what you want to do with your life, and publishers and editors don’t ask if you have a degree, and don’t care if you have a degree.
+You can do what you want to do with your life, and publishers and editors and readers don’t ask if you have a degree, and don’t care if you have a degree.
 They only care that you can put good words on a page, and that you can tell a story.
 They’ll pay you well if you can do those two things — and you can learn to do them without a college education, without a high school education, without having spent a day in your life locked behind the walls of a classroom.

 You’ll learn to write if you teach yourself.
 Put yourself in situations where you can learn new things from the people who actually do them.
 Hang out with policemen and painters and long-distance runners and carpenters.
 Get them to show you the tricks of their trade.
 Learn how to build a stained glass window, how to paddle a canoe, how to swim, how to bait your own hook and tie your own flies and how to identify the flowers and shrubs and trees native to your region.
 Grow a garden.
 Paint your own house and fix your own leaky faucet.
 Go camping with a couple of outdoorsy friends.
 Read lots and lots and lots of good books.
 Read fiction, read non-fiction.
 Especially read lots of books about complicated subjects written for the intelligent layman.